The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Results

-The phase structure of the SMM field is extracted at $t=\SI{1.50}{\second}$ using a two-dimensional Hilbert transform.
-The resulting phase map $\phi(x, y)$ displays a nearly radial gradient centered on the point of stimulation.
-Phase gradients, visualized as quiver plots (arrows), radiate smoothly from the center without spurious contours or boundary artifacts.
-The measured wave speed, derived from phase dispersion index $R=0.91$, is $14.9\pm\SI{1.2}{\micro\meter\per\second}$, which is in close agreement with the simulation parameter ($c=\SI{15}{\micro\meter\per\second}$).
-This field structure directly matches empirical observations of traveling wave and phase-gradient phenomena seen in MEG and EEG, validating the model's realism.
+The phase structure of the simulated field at $t=\SI{1.50}{\second}$, extracted via a 2D Hilbert transform, displays a nearly radial gradient centered on the stimulation locus.
+Quiver visualization of $\nabla\phi$ shows smooth radial propagation without spurious contours near the PML.
+The measured wave speed, derived from phase dispersion (dispersion index $R=0.91$), is $14.9\pm\SI{1.2}{\micro\meter\per\second}$, consistent with the simulation parameter $c=\SI{15}{\micro\meter\per\second}$.
+The qualitative resemblance to traveling-wave and phase-gradient patterns reported in MEG and EEG is illustrative of the kind of large-scale phase propagation the model can produce; we do not claim that the simulated field is the direct cortical signal observed in those recordings.